Philadelphia's health commissioner hopes to see fans at Phillies' home opener

 While Health Commissioner Dr. Thomas Farley didn't say exactly what would change, he hinted at the fact that he hopes to see fans at Citizens Bank Park this spring.

-Farley said he thinks it's "likely" there could be some fans in attendance for the Phillies home opener in April, however, he's making no guarantees.
+Farley said he thinks it's "likely" there could be some fans in attendance for the Phillies home opener on April 1, however, he's making no guarantees.

 RELATED: Philadelphia health officials announce estimated COVID-19 vaccine timeline